 10. As mentioned, books on hockey, mysteries, and graphic novels are on the list.
 Books that are long can be intimidating.
 A series, such as Nancy Drew, keep them hooked because they know there’s more on a character they’ve already connected with.

 It’s not exactly a research-based understanding of what makes kids turn away from or toward reading, but it gave me valuable information.
 I don’t want to overwhelm them.
 I gauge their reactions and am honest about it being okay to not have a book appeal to you.
 I share my own reading struggles (I read painfully slowly) and tell them what makes me want to read.
 I know, now, that I’ve opened a doorway and we need to go through it now, while they’re engaged.

-How does this transfer to reading the science text book and getting valuable information?
+How does this transfer to reading the science textbook and getting valuable information?
 If they’re reading for their enjoyment, they’re reading!
-They’re practicing and decoding and comprehending.
+They’re practising and decoding and comprehending.
 This is powerful and will eventually transfer.
 In addition, the skills we learn as readers (to question, predict and connect) will hopefully transfer too.
 Once they are not stalled at the actual process of reading, they are free to move forward, enjoy, and learn.